suurjaak/grepros/README.md

                         ROS message types to scan if not all (supports * wildcards) -nd TYPE [TYPE ...], --no-type TYPE [TYPE ...]
-                        ROS message types to skip (supports * wildcards) -t0 TIME, --start-time TIME
+                        ROS message types to skip (supports * wildcards) --condition CONDITION [CONDITION ...]
+                        extra conditions to require for matching messages, as ordinary Python expressions, can refer to last messages in topics as <topic /my/topic>; topic name can contain wildcards.
+                        E.g. --condition "<topic /robot/enabled>.data" matches
+                        messages only while last message in '/robot/enabled' has data=true.
+  -t0 TIME, --start-time TIME
                         earliest timestamp of messages to scan
                         as relative seconds if signed,